If you have an underlying health condition

 If you have a history of anaphylaxis

-You should not get the Pfizer vaccine if you have a history of anaphylaxis:
+You should talk to your doctor about which vaccine is suitable for you if you have a history of anaphylaxis:

-- to any ingredient in the Pfizer vaccine
+- to any ingredient in the Pfizer or AstraZeneca vaccine

-- to a previous dose of the Pfizer vaccine.
+- to a previous dose of the Pfizer or AstraZeneca vaccine.

 If you are having a CT scan, mammogram or ultrasound after your vaccination